One-Language/Book/README.md

   ###  &/ Warnings
   --------

-1. The .rar, .tar, .gz, .targz, .tgz, .bz2, and tar.bz2 versions files also work and are no different - The code is the same ^^.
+  1. The .rar, .tar, .gz, .targz, .tgz, .bz2, and tar.bz2 versions files also work and are no different.

-2. If you do not have or do not work
+  2. If you do not have or do not work.
+  3. Versions: Windows, GnuLinux, Mac

   ###  &/ For Windows
   --------